Alberto199810/FinTech-Proj-NA/README.md

 #### TIME PERIODS:
 ```
-● The first one for proposing candidates (in addition to those already selected by the owner of the contract).
+● The first one for proposing candidates (in addition to those already selected by the contract owner).
 ● The second for actually committing the vote.
 ● The third - and last - one for the reveal of the previously committed vote.
 ● Functions to retrieve the remaining time are always available.